 The Stomach Cleanse Recipe

-- Squeeze the juice of ½ organic lemon and add 1 teaspoon of organic raw unfiltered apple cider vinegar into 16 ounces of distilled water.
+Squeeze the juice of ½ organic lemon, add 1 teaspoon of organic raw unfiltered apple cider vinegar into 16 ounces of distilled water.

-- Expect the next day to have a series of bowel movements with many of the toxins being eliminated.
-Most people feel a significant relief when these toxins are being flushed out.
+Expect the next day to have a series of bowel movements with many of the waste buildup and toxins being eliminated.

 How Does The Stomach Cleanse Work?